X-ray spectral state evolution in IGR J17091-3624 and comparison of its heartbeat oscillation properties with those of GRS 1915+105: Results

-As the variable state in IGR J17091-3624 looks similar to the `$\rho$' class of GRS 1915+105, we make a comparative study between them.
+As the variable state/$\rho$-like class in IGR J17091$-$3624 looks similar to the `$\rho$' class of GRS 1915+105, we make a comparative study between them.

-All panels of Fig. 6 showed the 2.0-60.0 keV light curve in both sources.
-To track the change in variability pattern, we took two observations of variable state in IGR J17091-3624 which show transition from the slow \& low flux variability (31 March 11)(top left panel of Fig. 6) to the fast \& high flux variability (10 April, 11)(bottom left panel of Fig. 6).
-Similar transition from the slow \& low flux variability (top right panel of Fig. 6) to the fast \& high flux variability (bottom right panel of Fig. 6) was observed in GRS 1915+105 on 26 May 1997 and 22 June 1997 respectively.
-However, it is interesting to observe that that the peak count of the bursts in GRS 1915+105 increased significantly while transiting from the slow variability to the fast variability ($\sim$ 4000 cts/s/PCU to $\sim$ 5000 cts/s/PCU) while it increased slightly in IGR J17091-3624 during the variable state.
-This variability in IGR J17091-3624, although repetitive, was irregular, less structured and more quasi-periodic compared to the `$\rho$' class of GRS 1915+105.
+All panels of Fig. 7 show the 2.0-60.0 keV light curve in both sources.
+To track the change in variability pattern, we consider two observations of variable state/$\rho$-like class in IGR J17091$-$3624 which show transition from the slow variability \& low peak flux (31 March, 11; top left panel of Fig. 7) to the fast variability \& high peak flux (10 April, 11; bottom left panel of Fig. 7).
+Similar transition from the slow variability \& low peak flux on 26 May, 1997 (top right panel of Fig. 6) to the fast variability \& high peak flux on 22 June, 1997 (bottom right panel of Fig. 7) is also observed in GRS 1915+105.
+However, it is interesting to observe that the average peak count of bursts in GRS 1915+105 increases significantly while transiting from the slow variability to the fast variability ($\sim$ 4000 cts/s/PCU to $\sim$ 5000 cts/s/PCU) while it is increased slightly ($\sim$ 400 cts/s/PCU to $\sim$ 430 cts/s/PCU) in IGR J17091$-$3624 during the variable state/$\rho$-like class.
+It may be noted that the variability in IGR J17091$-$3624, although repetitive, is irregular, less structured (as the source is fainter than GRS 1915+105) and less coherent (i.e., q-factor is lowered by a factor of 1.4$-$1.8) compared to the `$\rho$' class of GRS 1915+105.
+In both sources, double-peak bursts are more frequent during fast variability regime.

-Previously a strong anti-correlation between the variability pattern in lightcurve and hardness ratio (defined as the ratio of count rate between 12.0-60.0 keV and 2.0-12.0 keV) was found in the `$\rho$' class of GRS 1915+105 \citep{b5}.
-This anti-correlation was also found in the variable state of IGR J17091-3624.
-Fig. 7 shows the comparative result of anti-correlation found in IGR J17091-3624 on 31 March 11 (top and bottom left panels) and in GRS 1915+105 on 22 June 97 (top and bottom right panels).
-It is clear that the hardness ratio is higher in IGR J17091-3624 than that observed in GRS 1915+105.
+Previously, a strong anti-correlation between the X-ray intensity and the hardness ratio (defined as the ratio of count rate between 12.0-60.0 keV and 2.0-12.0 keV) is found in the `$\rho$' class of GRS 1915+105 \citep{b5}.
+This anti-correlation is also found in the variable state/$\rho$-like class of IGR J17091$-$3624.
+Fig. 8 shows the comparative result on the anti-correlation found in IGR J17091$-$3624 on 31 March, 2011 (top and bottom left panels) and in GRS 1915+105 on 22 June, 1997 (top and bottom right panels).
+It is clear that at every second on burst profile, the hardness ratio is higher in IGR J17091$-$3624 than that observed in GRS 1915+105.